 If this is your first Gun show or you are new to the sport, you might find them intimidating places.
 They are usually filled with a lot of people; they can be loud and are attended by many different people.
-However, they are also a great place to meet other firearm enthusiast and experts.
+However, they are also a great place to meet other firearm enthusiasts and experts.
 As well as check out some pretty cool guns.

 Respect the posted signs.
 If they tell you to check in a gun you’ve brought to sell or trade at the front gate, do it.
 If a gun seller’s sign says, “for display only” or “please ask before handling,” pay attention.
 Nothing will anger a vendor faster than ignoring their signs.